jamesdonoh/ios-coursework/proposal.md

 - compatibility with target platform and devices
 - demonstration that the app would meet Apple's criteria for inclusion on the App Store

-Following inclusion on the App Store, the following criteria may be considered when considering how effective the app is:
+Following inclusion on the App Store, the following criteria should be considered when considering how effective the app is:

 - number of download on the App Store
 - number of owners who have registered their bikes the app